ferdinandfrank/cdk-nuxt/README.md

-    yarn add cdk-nuxt --dev # The package itself yarn add ts-node typescript --dev # To compile the CDK stacks via typescript yarn add aws-cdk@2.15.0 --dev # CDK cli with this exact version for the deployment yarn add nuxt-aws-lambda nuxt-start # To make the Nuxt app renderable via the default Lambda handler (not required when using your own Lambda handler)
+    yarn add cdk-nuxt --dev # The package itself yarn add ts-node typescript --dev # To compile the CDK stacks via typescript yarn add aws-cdk@2.15.0 --dev # CDK cli with this exact version for the deployment yarn add @vendia/serverless-express nuxt-start # To make the Nuxt app renderable via the default Lambda handler (not required when using your own Lambda handler)
     ```

 2. Move the `nuxt` dependency to `devDependencies` as we installed `nuxt-start` to start our Nuxt app.<br/>Also, make sure that only the dependencies required for server-side rendering (SSR) are listed under `dependencies` to have the Lambda function and its layer as small as possible for better performance and to respect the [Lambda size limits](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html).
 Every other dependency should be under `devDependencies`.